 |Quarterly to Annually||Regularly||Regularly|

-|Soft to Loud||Soft to Average||Average to Loud|
+|Soft to Loud||Soft to Normal||Average to Loud|

 |Cost including Upkeeping|

-How About Air Purifier With built-in Humidifier?
+How About Air Purifier with Built-in Humidifier?
 Yay or Nay?